 Must do’s in Vienna Madame Tussauds

 The popular Madame Tussauds chain of wax museums is open in Vienna.
-Madame Tussauds Vienna is packed full of international figures that everyone will know including Taylor Swift, Angelina Jolie.
+Madame Tussauds Vienna is packed full of international figures that everyone will know including Taylor Swift, and Angelina Jolie.
 You will find well know footballers and skiers mixing it with Napoleon and Anne Frank.
 Madame Tussauds is fast becoming one of the best Vienna attractions to see.
 Madame Tussauds is one of the top things to do in Vienna in Winter.

 The Vienna Naschmarkt

 One of the best things to do in Vienna is to visit the market.
-Vienna is home to many markets, both permanent and pops up style.
+Vienna is home to many markets, both permanent and pops-up style.
 The Vienna Naschmarkt has been a permanent fixture and landmark in Vienna since the 16th century.
 The Naschmarkt is where east meets west, north meets south in a melting pot of meats, vegetables and cuisines for everyone.

 Try coming to the market for your lunch, you won’t be disappointed.
 You will also find some amazing food in the shops that surround the Naschmarkt in Vienna.
-On Saturdays, the Naschmarkt is also home to the cities famous flea market, where everyone looks for a bargain.
+On Saturdays, the Naschmarkt is also home to the city’s famous flea market, where everyone looks for a bargain.

 Try a café located adjacent to the market for cake and coffee.
 Order a Sachertorte, a traditional pastry of Austria made of chocolate and whipped cream with a thin layer of apricot jam, You will not be disappointed with a Viennese coffee house.

 Bike riding in Vienna

 Vienna bike riding is a popular family activity when travelling with teenagers.
 Bike riding allows you to experience your location either in town or out in the surrounding areas.
 You will find bike tours are the best way to go if you want to get an up-close and personal experience of the city.